iTwin/pcf/cli/README.md

-# iTwin pcf cli
+# iTwin PCF cli

-pcf command-line interface that can be used to work with pcf-powered iTwin.js Connector Apps.
+PCF command-line interface that can be used to work with PCF-powered iTwin.js Connector Apps.

 # Getting Started